 The concept of non-invasiveness (i.e., avoiding tajassus) and covering up faults (satr) also became real practices.
 Wine drinking, fornication, prostitution and homosexuality became widespread in medieval Islamic civilization.
 Yet Muslim scholars could do little more than complain about this.
-52 One scholar in Mughal India himself strayed into wonton taking ways, womanizing and throwing drinking parties.
+One scholar in Mughal India himself strayed into wanton ways, taking up womanizing and throwing drinking parties.
 When the market police climbed over the wall of his house to break up one such party he reprimanded them by reminding them of the caliph Umar's lapse.
-The police left the scholar's house shame (the scholar later reformed himself. reports his biographer).53
+The police left the scholar's house in shame (the scholar later reformed himself, reports his biographer).

 Instances in which thieves did have their hands cut off were shocking to local populations.
 The famous Moroccan scholar and traveler Ibn Battuta (d. circa 1366) recounts how, in Mecca, when a judicial official had ordered a young man's hand cut off for stealing, the youth later murdered that judge.
 The Mughal emperor Akbar the Great (d.
-1605) was furious when he found that his chief judge had carried out the execution of a man convicted of a Hudud offense, citing the principle of avoiding this through ambiguities.
+1605) was furious when he found that his chief judge had carried out the execution of a man convicted of a hudud offense, citing the principle of avoiding this through ambiguities.
 The judge fell from imperial favor and eventually died in exile.55

-The best illustration of how seriously judges took the command to ward off the Hudud as a religious duty is a near soap-opera level scandal from Mamluk Cairo in the year 1513.
+The best illustration of how seriously judges took the command to ward off the hudud as a religious duty is a near soap-opera level scandal from Mamluk Cairo in the year 1513.
 A magistrate from the Hanafi school of law had a gorgeous wife, who was lusted over by a Shafi magistrate.
 This Shafi judge took advantage of his colleague's absence to enter the couple's house and consummate the affair.
-But a jealous neighbor who also was in love with the wife the informed husband. immediately returned home, busted into his room and found the couple in his bed.
+But a jealous neighbor who also was in love with the wife informed the husband, who immediately returned home, busted into his room and found the couple in his bed.
 The Shafi magistrate pleaded with the fuming husband, offering him money not to disgrace him publically.
 The man's wife pleaded along Shariah lines, saying, "Satr is called for."
-But the husband refused and locked them in the bedroom until the authorities When confronted, the arrived.
-Shafi magistrate confessed to zinā and even wrote out his confession before another magistrate.
+But the husband refused and locked them in the bedroom until the